About Homecoming

 2024 Student Homecoming Committee

-Homecoming committee
+Homecoming Committee

 Members of the Student Homecoming Committee work hard throughout the year to make Homecoming week successful.
 They meet weekly during the fall to plan activities and events.